 Classes may fill up fast, so you are encouraged to register early.
-Registration closes on June 9th.
+Registration closure dates will be clearly stated.
 Please note that registration is not considered complete until payment has been made in full.
 If we are unable to offer a class for which you have applied, a full refund will be issued.

 What are the deadlines for getting a refund?